Freefrom Parsnip, Red Cabbage and Apple Bake

-Corn, dairy, egg, gluten, lactose, nut, soya and wheat free
+Corn, egg, gluten, lactose, milk, nightshade, nut, peanut, sesame, soya & wheat free

 I have got really keen on coconut oil as a cooking medium recently.
 Not only does it have excellent nutritional credentials but it gives a creaminess and a sheen to dishes that is hard to match from other ingredients.
 And although it gives off quite a pungent smell when you start to cook it, this disappears as, effectively, does the coconut flavour just leaving an extra layer of richness in your dish.